 This was my first Airbnb stay ever!
 I enjoyed my stay there and glad I had both the privacy and space of my own room, as well as the option to be sociable over breakfast or with my neighbours on the balcony.
-(First time users to Airbnb can use this link for S$34 credit, which will be passed on to me as well!)
+(First time users to Airbnb can use this link for S$50 credit which also results in perks for me at no extra cost to you!)

 Getting there: It’s a direct walk from the train station, about 15-20mins walk down cobblestoned streets.
 It’s located on Rua Dr Augusto Carlos Palma with no block or unit number, so it took me walking up and down that little road and finally calling the host Dina before I realized I was actually standing in front of the place all along.